-One might wonder if we can always efficiently find a certificate.
-In fact, for NP-complete problems we can.
-Let L be a NP-complete problem.
-We can prove that for every YES input instance x (where we know that a certificate exists) that a certificate can be computed in polynomial time assuming we can solve the decision problem in polynomial time.
+One might wonder if we can always efficiently find a certificate if we can decide whether or not a certicifcate exists.
+In fact, for NP-complete problems we can (Cook) reduce finding a certificate to deciding if a certificate exists.

+Fact Let L be a NP-complete problem.
+We can prove that for every YES input instance x (where we know that a certificate exists wrt some verification predicate) that a certificate can be computed in polynomial time assuming we can solve the decision problem in polynomial time.